Kkies/Anomaly_Detection_of_NYC_Traffic/README.md

 This image shows the different locations of the following two sensors.
 ![Sensor_142_weekdays](https://user-images.githubusercontent.com/65979022/98954296-a5968c00-24cb-11eb-85c0-a3249d99dbed.png)
 ![Sensor_222_weekdays](https://user-images.githubusercontent.com/65979022/98955434-dcb96d00-24cc-11eb-8cba-8b4d3d8e59f7.png)
 The two graphs above show the different trends of sensors in different locations.
+For example in sensor 142, there is a more predominate cycle of traffic.
+You can clearly see the morning and afternoon rushhour.
+However, for sensor 222 there is a less defined cycle.
+Rather there always seems to be traffic.